aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheOktaAuthPlugin.md

   - [jsoup](https://central.sonatype.com/artifact/org.jsoup/jsoup)
   - [Jackson Databind](https://central.sonatype.com/artifact/com.fasterxml.jackson.core/jackson-databind)
 - Note: The above dependencies may have transitive dependencies that are also required (ex.
 AWS Java SDK RDS requires [AWS Java SDK Core](https://central.sonatype.com/artifact/software.amazon.awssdk/aws-core/)).
 If you are not using a package manager such as Maven or Gradle, please refer to Maven Central to determine these transitive dependencies.
 - This plugin does not create or modify any Okta or IAM resources.
 Okta must be federated into to your AWS IAM account before using this plugin.
 You can follow Okta's [integration guide](https://help.okta.com/en-us/content/topics/deploymentguides/aws/aws-deployment.htm).
+In addition, all permissions and policies must be correctly configured before using this plugin.
+If you plan on using [Amazon Aurora Global Databases](https://aws.amazon.com/rds/aurora/global-database/) with this plugin, please see the [Using Okta Authentication with Global Databases](#using-okta-authentication-with-global-databases) section as well.

 > [!NOTE]\
 > Since [AWS Java SDK RDS v2.x](https://central.sonatype.com/artifact/software.amazon.awssdk/rds) size is around 5.4Mb (22Mb including all RDS SDK dependencies), some users may experience difficulties using the plugin due to limited available disk size.